Doge-is-Dope/AndroidJetpack/Lifecycles/README.md

 - Proactive: Clean up unused resources to make activity which is on-screen run smoothly.
 - Defensive: Be aware of actions from the OS like restarting your app.

+There're mainly 2 lifecycle-aware situations: 1.
+Configuration change 2.
+Process shutdown state loss
+1. Configuration change: Rotation, device language change, physical keyboard
+2. Process shutdown: The application process in the background is killed by the OS

-In this section, I will demonstrate the usage of Lifecycle Library and onSaveInstanceState.
+The following will demonstrate the usage of **Lifecycle Library** and **onSaveInstanceState**.

 ### Activity Lifecycle States
 - Resumed: Visible & has Focus
 - Started: Visible